neo-jack-official/FasterJack-2.4-Conf/README.md

 Version 2.4 JUL 2020

 📌 Package: REFERENCE automatically associated to a random list of sites.

-📌 Package: Random KeepAlive, Timeout and Max
+📌 Package: Random KeepAlive, Timeout and Max.

-📌 Package: Extra Malicioasa Data
+📌 Package: Extra Malicioasa Data.

 📌 3 ways of malicious packet methods

-📌 Confirmation of package reception, blocking or TimeOut 📌 Notification in Bytes of Package Size
+📌 Confirmation of package reception, blocking or TimeOut.

+📌 Notification in Bytes of Package Size.

 📌 Force new agent if the package is blocked and reconnect if necessary.

-📌 Performance improvement, less notifications
+📌 Performance improvement, less notifications.

-📌 Real True Random methods
+📌 Real True Random methods.

-📌 New configurations in config.py
+📌 New configurations in config.py .

 version 2.2 JUN 2020

-📌 New codeless working method like Windows version (Start with: python3 fasterjack.py) 📌 New display
+📌 New codeless working method like Windows version (Start with: python3 fasterjack.py)

+📌 New display

 📌 Configurable menu (config.py)

 📌 Multilanguage (English, Spanish, Portuges)

 📌 Library Installer and Verifier

-📌 Tor service verifier and installer (Tor Expert Bundle for LINUX) 📌 Improved compatibility with Windows and Linux: Debian, Ubuntu, Fedora, openSUSE.
+📌 Tor service verifier and installer (Tor Expert Bundle for LINUX)

+📌 Improved compatibility with Windows and Linux: Debian, Ubuntu, Fedora, openSUSE.

-📌 External library to edit language at ease "language / leng_default.py" 📌 Direct association of ports to HTTP or HTTPS
+📌 External library to edit language at ease "language / leng_default.py"

+📌 Direct association of ports to HTTP or HTTPS

 ## What is FasterJack?